MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/plan-security-antivirus.md

 ---
 ms.assetid:
-title: Recommendations for Antivirus Exclusions that Relate to System Center Orchestrator
+title: Recommendations for Antivirus Exclusions that relate to System Center Orchestrator
 description: Describes some antivirus exclusions that relate to Orchestrator.
 These exclusions include process-based exclusions, directory-specific exclusions, and file name extension-specific exclusions.
 author: jyothisuri
 ms.author: jsuri